-Some commenters recommended that the proposed rule change require disclosure of fund expenses as calculated in Item 9 of Form N-1A, rather than Item 3.13 Item 3 establishes the standards for calculating fees and expenses for purposes of the prospectus fee table, while Item 9 imposes the standards for calculation of fees and expenses for purpose of shareholder reports.
-The principal difference between the two forms of calculation is that the expenses calculated under Item 3 generally may not reflect the effect of fee waivers and expense reimbursements, while those calculated according to Item 9 may reflect these waivers and reimbursements.
-The prospective purchaser is better informed with disclosure of fees and expenses that do not reflect fee waivers and expense reimbursements, which may be subject to future termination.
-Consequently, NASD has amended the proposed rule change to require fee and expense disclosure derived from the most recent prospectus.14
+Some commenters recommended that the proposed rule change require disclosure of fund expenses as calculated in Item 9 of Form N-1A, rather than Item 3.
+Item 3 establishes the standards for calculating fees and expenses for purposes of the prospectus fee table, while Item 9 imposes the standards for calculation of fees and expenses for purpose of shareholder reports.
+The principal difference between the two forms of calculation is that the expenses calculated under Item 3 may not reflect the effect of fee waivers and expense reimbursements that are subject to termination, while those calculated according to Item 9 may reflect these waivers and reimbursements.
+The prospective purchaser is better informed with disclosure of fees and expenses that do not reflect fee waivers and expense reimbursements that are subject to termination.
+Consequently, NASD has amended the proposed rule change to require fee and expense disclosure derived from the most recent prospectus.
+In Item 9 may reflect these waivers and expense disclosure derived from the most recent prospectus.

 Some commenters objected to the proposed requirement that the disclosure of fund expenses be current as of the most recent calendar quarter.
-15 The new requirement that the information be derived from the most recent prospectus should address this concern.
+The new requirement that the information be derived from the most recent prospectus should address this concern.